geodynamics/aspect/cookbooks/composition_passive_particles/doc/composition_passive_particles.md

     later time visualizing this particle property will then show where particles came from.
-In cases where compositional variables undergo changes, e.g., by describing phase changes or chemical reactions, the &ldquo;initial composition&rdquo; property can also be useful to compare the final composition of a particle with its initial composition and therefore determine which regions underwent reactions such as those described in Section [\[sec:cookbooks-composition\]][1], and where
+In cases where compositional variables undergo changes, e.g., by describing phase changes or chemical reactions, the "initial composition" property can also be useful to compare the final composition of a particle with its initial composition and therefore determine which regions underwent reactions such as those described in Section [\[sec:cookbooks-composition\]][1], and where